Implementation

 Note

-The writing procedure for a NPY header is handled by the main function snpyio_w_header, which includes the following process:
+The procedure for writing a NPY header is managed by the main function snpyio_w_header, which includes the following steps:

 Reader